deephacks/westty/readme.md

 No servlets, jsp, jsf, jstl or other shenanigans incorporated.
 Static resources and HTTPS/SSL are preferably delegated to a web proxy; such as [nginx](http://wiki.nginx.org/Main) which works really well with westty.

-WebSockets is real simple when using Westty.
-Just deploy the server runtime with westty-sockjs and you're good to go.
+Websockets is real simple in Westty, just deploy the server engine with westty-sockjs and you're good to go.

 Cluster-awareness is provided through [Hazelcast](http://www.hazelcast.com) using westty-cluster and can be deployed as such on private networks or amazon ec2 using the provided [Apache Whirr](http://whirr.apache.org) recipe.